datawithleo/datawithleo/README.md

 ### Hi there 👋

 I am Leonardo Nacache from Santiago, Chile.

-Aeronautical Engineer and student of Data Science.
+**Aeronautical Engineer** and student of **Data Science**.

 Always learning new things, ready for discussions and making new projects, etc.

 ### Programming Languages 🌐